freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-24-rose-outlining.markdown

   * "Low-level" method: call low-level outlining routines that directly operate on the AST nodes you want to outline.
   * "User-level" method: use a special pragma to mark outline targets in the input program, and then call a high-level driver routine to process these pragmas.
 You could also use the command line option to specify outlining targets using abstract handle strings (advanced - see Chapter 46 of ROSE tutorial)

 Before discussing how to use the ROSE outline mechanism, it is important to note its limitations.
-ROSE can only outline single `SgStatement` nodes; note, however, that an `SgStatement` node may be a block (i.e., an `SgBasicBlock` node), allowing a "single statement" to compromise a sequence of complex statements.
+ROSE can only outline single `SgStatement` nodes; note, however, that an `SgStatement` node may be a block (i.e., an `SgBasicBlock` node), allowing a "single statement" to comprise a sequence of complex statements.
 This is done to avoid subtly changing the program's semantics when outlining code.

 Additionally, only some `SgStatement` nodes can be outlined.
 The outliner interface provides a `isOutlineable()` function for testing whether or not a given `SgStatement` object satisfies the preconditions.
 In general, the following is outlineable, although this is not a comprehensive list: